actinia-org/actinia-introduction/docs/index.md

 (source: [2])

-* Request Methods:
+Request **methods**:
 * In REST APIs, every request has an HTTP method type associated with it.
 * The most common HTTP methods include:
-    * GET | A GET request asks to receive a copy of a resource
+* `GET` - a GET request asks to receive a copy of a resource
-    * POST | A POST request sends data to a server in order to create a new resource
+* `POST` - a POST request sends data to a server in order to create a new resource
-    * PUT | A PUT request sends data to a server in order to modify an existing resource
+* `PUT` - a PUT request sends data to a server in order to modify an existing resource
-    * DELETE | A DELETE request is sent to delete a resource
+* `DELETE` - a DELETE request is sent to delete a resource

-* Response Codes:
+Response **codes**:
 * HTTP responses don't have methods, but they do have status codes: HTTP status codes are included in the header of every response in a REST API.
 Status codes include information about the result of the original request.
 * Selected status codes (see also [https://httpstatuses.com)](https://httpstatuses.com)):
     * 200 - OK | All fine
     * 404 - Not Found | The requested resource was not found
     * 401 - Unauthorized | The request is not authorized to be completed
     * 500 - Internal Server Error | Something went wrong while the server was processing your request

 **JSON format**